murmurlab/murmur.eval/readme.md

 ### en

 ChatGPT says:
->MurmurTest: A Time-Saving Testing Tool in Software Development
+>murmur_eval: A Time-Saving Testing Tool in Software Development
 >
->MurmurTest is a testing tool that saves time and facilitates functionality
+>murmur_eval is a testing tool that saves time and facilitates functionality
 >checks in software development.
 It is used to ensure whether previous
 >functionalities are still intact with each edit.
 With customizable test files,
 >it's easy to use and allows for organized and understandable test structuring.
 >
->Moreover, MurmurTest provides the ability to print detailed test errors and
+>Moreover, murmur_eval provides the ability to print detailed test errors and
 >allows for grouping tests and writing customizable complex test functions.
 This
 >feature not only enhances understanding of test results but also saves you from
 >the hassle of manually retesting numerous test cases each time.